 Certainly, sometimes one may adopt a generalized notion of reference gap and then make connections with band gaps or separation gaps.
-For example, one may shift a two-band band-gapped system with a $\bf k$-dependent constant so that it becomes point-gapped at 0.
+For example, one may shift a two-band band-gapped system with a $\bf k$-dependent constant so that it becomes point-gapped at $0$.
 One way to do this is to make $H(\bf k)$ traceless.
-However, for a generic multi-band band-gapped system, their is in general no canonical way to perform this reduction.
-On the other hand, such procedure applying to the single-band Hatano-Nelson model will make the model trivial (since now spectra locates at 0), destroying any nontriviality in the point-gap sense.
+However, for a generic multi-band band-gapped system, there is in general no canonical way to perform this reduction.
+On the other hand, applying such procedure to the single-band Hatano-Nelson model will make the model trivial, since now spectra always locate at $0$, destroying any nontriviality in the point-gap sense.

 We can consider a very general $3$-band systems.
 In such a system, we can usually have a separation of bands as shown in Fig.~\ref{fig_gapPGLGl} (c).
 If we want to use a reference to study this system, there are several choices to place the reference according to the spectrum geometry.
 It becomes a question where the reference should be put.
 There are several places that one can insert a reference in this geometry.
 And in many settings, the matrix $H$ is unfixed up to a constant term, representing the adjustable chemical potential in experiments.
 Such a constant term makes it even harder to place the reference.
 Especially, the constant term can change the reference winding numbers in \cite{PhysRevX.8.031079,PhysRevX.9.041015}.
 In contrast, if we use the separation gap notion, we do not need to worry about the unfixed constant term.
-The separation cannot be changed by shifting to a new chemical potential.
+The spectral separation cannot be changed by shifting to a new chemical potential.
 More explicitly, the choice of the partition rule in the separation gap comes from the physical question, as we stressed in its definition, instead of reading out directly from the coordinates of the spectra.